-New York-based Hess Corp. last week agreed to sell substantially all of its onshore oil and natural gas assets along the Gulf Coast of Texas, Louisiana and Mississippi to an undisclosed privately held company.
+New York-based Hess Corp. has agreed to sell substantially all of its onshore oil and natural gas assets along the Gulf Coast of Texas, Louisiana and Mississippi to an undisclosed privately held company.
 Financial details were not disclosed.

 Hess, which officially changed its name on Tuesday from Amerada Hess, said the properties include about 65 producing wells in 12 fields, and most of the properties are located in seven parishes in southern Louisiana.
 The wells being sold currently are producing at a combined net rate of 2,600 boe/d.